feynman0406/feynman0406.github.io/_pages/about.md

 ---
 ## Biography

-I am seeking a PhD research position in applied mathematics, scientific computing, or computational physics.
+I am seeking a PhD research position in applied mathematics, scientific computing, or robotics.
 I recently completed an M.S. in Scientific Computing and Modeling at  [National Tsing Hua University](https://www.nthu.edu.tw/)
  (2024) and a visiting M.S. year at the [University of Oslo](https://www.uio.no/) (2025).
 I earned my B.S. in Mathematics from [National Central University](https://www.ncu.edu.tw/tw/index.php) in 2022.